amiradeli/amiradeli/README.md

 ### Hi there 👋

-This is Amir who loves coding specially in .Net stack and always keen to learn new stuff.
+This is Amir who loves coding and always keen to learn new stuff.